saikiran-gajjala/azure-functions-mongodb-extension/README.md

 ### Bindings

-To get started using the extension in a WebJob project add reference to Hackathon.Azure.Functions.Extension.MongoDB nuget package:
+To get started using the extension in a WebJob project add reference to Custom.Azure.Functions.Extension.MongoDB nuget package:

 The following sample azure function format listens to the MongoDB operations such as insert, update, delete and replace.